wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.5.3 =
-* Added several new debug messages to NGFB's `get_title()` method.
+* Added several debug messages to NGFB's `get_title()` method.
 * Added the "Apply Title Filters" option to enable/disable the standard WordPress filters on the title text (default is checked).
 * Added a check for defined video images to skip fallback to the default image if possible.
 Thanks to WordPress.org member "techraf" for reporting this issue.
-* Added a work-around for a taxonomy table problem with category parents.
+* Added a work-around for a (known) WordPress taxonomy table problem with category parents.
 Thanks to WordPress.org member "Andrey4o" for bringing this one to my attention, and to "jonathan (previously known as macmend) spencer" for the solution.

 = Version 3.5.2 =
 * Added support for `<embed src="">` videos from youtube.